bduggan/raku-dawa/README.md

       17 │       │

 As shown above, breakpoints are indicated using `■` and are not thread-specific.
-The triangle (▶) is the next line of code that will be executed.
-The `[1]` indicates the next statement to be executed by thread 1.
+The triangle (▶) is the line of code that was just executed.
+The `[1]` indicates that this is thread 1.
 The `[1]` in the prompt indicates that statements will currently be evaluated in the context of thread 1 by default.

+## Details of "next"

+In Raku, there can be multiple statements per line, and multiple "statements" within a statement, which makes it tricky to debug a program by stepping through "statements" or stepping through "lines".
+Dawa has a number of heuristics for when to stop, but the idea is to stop at most once per line and at most once per statement.
+Typing "n" may sometimes stay within the same block of code, if a statement containing other statements spans several lines.
+The display will indicate the block of code containing the statement that was just executed.

 ## Multiple Threads